ernie-bernie/Mood-of-the-Room/Developing_Journal/Week_1.md

 # Week #1, Started 12/25/25
 ### This repository currently reflects the research and design phase.
 Code implementation will begin once core assumptions and approaches are validated

+### This entry documents the initial research phase and was not constrained to a fixed calendar week.

 ## Goals for this week:
   - I want to keep this week's focus on researching, particularly on AI models and how I can make one.
   - I want to brainstorm a few ideas for what framework I can use.